Common Problems Mercedes-Benz 2006-2013 W221

 It often fails or might wear internally to the point of not generating enough pressure to raise the car.
 Once the air compressor fails, it causes the vehicle to drop to the ground, and the warning message “Stop Vehicle Too Low” displays on the dashboard.

 The compressor is located behind the front bumper and passenger side.
 It can be easily replaced in about an hour.
-It used to be a costly repair, but the price of a W221 air compressor has come down significantly; you can find a replacement W211 air suspension compressor for under $150 online.
-It is an easy job that any car owner with a few essential tools can complete in their driveway.
+It used to be a costly repair, but the price of a W221 air compressor has decreased significantly; you can find a replacement W211 air suspension compressor for under $150 online.
+It is an easy job for any car owner with a few essential tools to complete in their driveway.

 3. Transmission Electronics